RichardLitt/kanjin/README.md

 ###About

-This repository is meant to be a planning document for a site with the followingobjectives:
+This repository is meant to be a planning document for a site with the following objectives:

  * To provide a beautiful catalogue of all Kanji, Kana, and Hanzì.
  * To provide a usable dictionary and etymology for characters, in any language where that character is used.